ttmarek/rangle-blogs/form-analytics/README.md

 }
 ```

-This is a factory that when given a route returns an event definition
+This factory function returns an event definition for a Google Analytics page
-for an associated Google Analytics page hit.
+hit.

-Next, update the `eventsMap` as follows.
+Next, update the `eventsMap` to include the form field Redux actions.

 ```js
 const eventsMap = {